latchbio/latch/docs/source/snakemake/tutorial.md

 env PATH=/opt/conda/envs/workflow/bin:$PATH
 ```

 The `latch dockerfile` command will detect the existence of an `environment.yaml` file and create a conda environment from that file.
-This guarantees that we have all necessary runtime dependencies (`bwa`, `samtools`, etc...) installed in the container when running our tasks.
-If your workflow doesn't have an `environment.yaml` file you will need to manually install packages in the Dockerfile.
+This guarantees that all necessary runtime dependencies (`bwa`, `samtools`, etc.) are installed in the container when running our tasks.
+If your workflow doesn't have an `environment.yaml` file, you must manually install packages in the Dockerfile.

 ```
 # Copy workflow data (use .dockerignore to skip files)
 copy . /root/
 ```

 Copy the source code into the container.
-Be sure to use .dockerignore to avoid copying any large data files that you do not want in your container.
+Use .dockerignore to avoid copying any large data files that you do not want in your container.

 ```
 copy .latch/snakemake_jit_entrypoint.py /root/snakemake_jit_entrypoint.py
 ```

-Copy the auto-generated Snakemake entrypoint file into the container.
-This is the python file that will be executed when the workflow runs.
-For now, you don't need to worry about the contents of this file.
+Copy the auto-generated Snakemake entry point file into the container.
+This Python file will be executed when the workflow runs.
+For now, you don't need to be familiar with the contents of this file.

 ## Step 4: Upload the workflow to Latch

-Finally, type the following commands to login to your account and register the workflow to Latch:
+Finally, type the following commands to log in to your account and register the workflow to Latch:

 ```console
 latch login
 latch register . --snakefile Snakefile
 ```

-During registration, a workflow image is built and uploaded and the `snakemake_jit_entrypoint.py` file is generated.
-Once the registration finishes, the `stdout` provides a link to your workflow on Latch.
+During registration, a workflow image is built and uploaded, and the `snakemake_jit_entrypoint.py` file is generated.
+Once the registration finishes, `stdout` provides a link to your workflow on Latch.

 ![Snakemake workflow interface on Latch](../assets/snakemake/tutorial.png)

 ## Step 5: Upload Data and Run the workflow

-Before running the workflow, we need to upload our input data to [Latch Data](https://console.latch.bio/data).
-The skeleton code contains some sample data under the `data/` directory which you can use for testing.
+Before running the workflow, we must upload our input data to [Latch Data](https://console.latch.bio/data).
+The skeleton code contains some sample data under the `data`/` directory, which you can use for testing.

 Once you have uploaded the data and selected the appropriate input parameters, click `Launch Workflow`.
 You should now see the workflow task executing.

 ![JIT task execution](../assets/snakemake/jit-task.png)

 Snakemake support currently uses JIT (Just-In-Time) registration.
-This means that once the single-task workflow above completes, it will produce a second workflow, which will run the actual Snakemake jobs.
-To learn more about about the lifecycle of a Snakemake workflow on Latch read [here](./lifecycle.md).
+This means that once the single-task workflow above is complete, it will produce a second workflow, which runs the actual Snakemake jobs.
+To learn more about the lifecycle of a Snakemake workflow on Latch, click [here](./lifecycle.md).

-Once the workflow finishes running, results will be deposited to under the `output_dir` folder, as defined in your `latch_metadata.py` file.
+Once the workflow finishes running, results will be deposited under the `output_dir` folder, as defined in your `latch_metadata.py` file.

 ## Next Steps